bailey27/cppcryptfs/README.md

 ![Alt text](/screenshots/screenshot_mount.png?raw=true "Mount tab")

 Your will then have a new drive letter, and you can use it like a normal drive letter and store your sensitive information there.
 The data is encrypted and saved in files in the folder you specified.

-The files are encrypted using AES256-GCM, and the file names are encrypted using AES256-EME (by default).
-When you create a filesystem, you can choose to use plain text file names or AES256-CBC encryption for file names if you wish.

 For technical details of the cryptographic design of gocryptfs, please visit the [gocryptfs project page](https://github.com/rfjakob/gocryptfs).